19 Best Things to Do in Timisoara: The Ultimate 2026 Guide

 Behind the cathedral, you can enjoy a short walk in the lovely park that leads to the Bega River.

-If not, you can at least enter the church and admire the architecture, chandeliers, icons and paintings all over its walls.
+But don’t just stay outside!
+The interior is breathtaking, filled with gold chandeliers, intricate icons, and paintings.
 You can also light up candles and buy souvenirs or religious objects from the small shop at the entrance.

 4. Listen to a symphonic concert at Banatul Philharmonic